The official blog of the Lung Institute.

 Chest tightness is a common feeling for those with chronic lung disease.
 Some of the common feelings associated with chest tightness include the feeling that the chest is being squeezed or crushed, the chest feeling stiff or pressure on the lungs keeping them from filling up.
 Often, chest tightness happens at the same time as wheezing or shortness of breath.

 To help relieve the feeling of chest tightness try a relaxation technique, such as the belly breathing technique.
 The belly breathing technique, also known as diaphragmatic breathing, can be done sitting in a comfortable chair or on a bed.

 As mentioned above, there are a number of ways to help relieve emphysema symptoms, ranging from diet and medication to breathing techniques.
 While those techniques help with symptoms, they don’t address emphysema at the source – the lungs.

 Over the past few years, more and more emphysema patients have searched for options beyond medication and pulmonary rehabilitation.
-One treatment option showing promise is stem cell therapy.
+One treatment option showing promise is cellular therapy.

-Here, at the Lung Institute, we use autologous stem cells from the patient’s own body to help promote healing within the lungs and which may improve quality of life.
+Here, at the Lung Institute, we use cells from the patient’s own body to help promote healing within the lungs and which may improve quality of life.

 If you or someone you know is battling emphysema, chronic bronchitis, COPD, pulmonary fibrosis or interstitial lung disease, it may be time to consider the Lung Institute.
-For more information on stem cell therapy, please contact us or call (800) 729-3065.
+For more information on cellular therapy, please contact us or call (800) 729-3065.